The Pandemic Has Caused a Postpartum Depression Crisis in India

 But if there is a threadbare silver lining to the pandemic, it’s this: that it has increased awareness of mental health issues, increased value for mental health care services, and expanded the way those services are conveyed.
 This could herald an invaluable and more sustainable shift in postpartum mental health care not only now but also in the future.

-For professional postpartum mental health care resources, visit Postpartum Support International.
-To join a postpartum anxiety and depression support group with other PPA/PPD mothers, WhatsApp 98200 43701.
+For professional postpartum mental health care resources in India, visit Postpartum Support International.
+To join a postpartum anxiety and depression support group with other PPA/PPD mothers in India, WhatsApp 98200 43701.